Skip to Content

 • Financial disclosure: Both spouses must exchange financial information, including income, expenses, assets, and debts.
 This information is typically disclosed through Financial Affidavits and supporting documentation.

-• Marital settlement agreement: If you and your spouse are in agreement on all relevant issues, you will need to draft a Marital Settlement Agreement.
+• Marital settlement agreement: If you and your spouse agree on all relevant issues, you will need to draft a Marital Settlement Agreement.
 This document outlines how you will divide your assets and liabilities, address alimony (if applicable), and handle other key matters related to the divorce.

 • Parenting plan (if applicable): If you have minor children, you will need to create a parenting plan that outlines custody, visitation schedules, and decision-making responsibilities.
 Both parents should agree on the terms of the plan.